infosecjosh/dfrws2019/report.md

 From October 2018 through the submission deadline the SPAWAR Systems Center Atlantic (SSC-LANT) performed a digital forensics examination of the following devices.
 This report will outline the data extraction, alternative conclusions, and the tools developed to answer the questions presented by the challenge.

+* Below is a listing of the artifacts that were provided by the challenge.
+This includes a description of the file, filename, and sha256 hash of the file.

 | File Description | Filename | SHA256 Hash |
 | ------ | ------ | --------- |